kchia/blockchain-developer-bootcamp-final-project/README.md

 ## User Stories

-1. As a user, I want to ..., so that I can ...
+1. As a user, I want to login/connect with my MetaMask wallet, so that I can access the app.
 2. As a user, I want to ..., so that I can ...
 3. As a user, I want to ..., so that I can ..,